Stages of Grief

 Grief is our attempt to process change and protect ourselves after losing an intended future.
 It is both personal and universal.
 It doesn't follow timelines or schedules, nor is it ever neat or linear.

-There are commonalities within each stage, but the grieving process is as unique as the person experiencing it.
+There are commonalities across stages, but the grieving process is as unique as the person experiencing it.

 What is a Grieving Process?